argoproj/argo-cd/docs/proposals/cmp-parameters.md

   * CMPs should be able to announce parameters with more helpful interfaces than a simple text field.
     * For example, image parameters should be presented using the same helpful interface as the one in Kustomize applications.
 * Future-proof
-  * Since the rich parameters UI is an important feature for config management tools, the parameter announcement schema should be flexible enough to announce new _types_ of parameters so the UI can customize its presentation.
+  * Since the rich parameters UI is an important feature for config management tools, the parameter definition schema should be flexible enough to announce new _types_ of parameters so the UI can customize its presentation.
 * Backwards-compatible
   * CMPs written before this enhancement should work fine after this enhancement is released.